pharpend/louse/TUTORIAL.md

 At this point, we have code and some bugs.
 The bugs in question are pretty trivial, but they're good enough for our demonstration.

-## Breaking out decamp
+## Breaking out louse

-Let's initialize decamp!
+Let's initialize louse!

-    ~/my_project $ decamp init
+    ~/my_project $ louse init
     Alright, I'm going to ask you some questions about your project.
 If you make a mistake, type C-c C-c to cancel and run this command again.
     1. What is this project's name?
 (Will default to my_project)
     2. What's the name of the project maintainer?
 (Leave empty for anonymous) Peter Harpending
     3. What's the email of the project maintainer?
 (Leave empty for anonymous) peter@harpending.org
     4. If the project has a home page, what is it?
 (Leave empty for no home page)
-    5. Give a one-line description of the project (Leave empty for no description): Sample project to demonstrate decamp.
+    5. Give a one-line description of the project (Leave empty for no description): Sample project to demonstrate louse.
     ~/my_project $ ls -A
-    .decamp hello hello.hi hello.hs hello.o
+    .louse hello hello.hi hello.hs hello.o
     ~/my_project $

-You'll notice that decamp created the `.decamp` directory.
-Let's look in the `.decamp` directory.
+You'll notice that louse created the `.louse` directory.
+Let's look in the `.louse` directory.

-    ~/my_project $ ls -A .decamp
+    ~/my_project $ ls -A .louse
     project.json
     ~/my_project $